-The quality assurance process starts with the implementation of evaluation.
-The terms of reference shall be used as a reference point.
+The quality assurance process starts with the implementation of the evaluation.
+The Terms of Reference shall be used as a reference point.

-It is recommended to develop quality standards for the inception report (including criteria on content such as methodological approach and data collection methods, as well as criteria for the operational plan and the process of evaluation).
+It is recommended to develop quality standards for the inception report (including criteria on content such as methodological approaches and data collection methods, as well as criteria for the operational plan and the process of the evaluation).
 The inception report may also include a section on quality assurance drafted by the evaluator.
 Furthermore, it is equally important for the client to ensure that internal and external processes are in place for the timely delivery of materials to the evaluator.